mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 3/9 Otis Blue Otis Redding Sings Soul - Otis Redding
+* 1st Listen:

 ## 3/8 Gilberto Gil - Gilberto Gil
-* 1st Listen:
+* 1st Listen: Pretty good

 Should I ever be stranded in dire circumstances, I only hope I have this album - happy, experimental music that makes you feel as though you're treking the Amazon rainforest.
 Cheers Gilberto, cheers.

 ## 3/7 Slanted And Enchanted - Pavement
 * 1st Listen: Pretty good
+* 2nd Listen: Pretty/ very good

 ## 3/6 The Black Saint And The Sinner Lady - Charles Mingus
 * 1st Listen: Pretty good